-Find out information about the council’s workforce and staff related policies using the expandable menu below.
+Find out information about our workforce and staff related policies.

 North East Lincolnshire Council was formed in 1996 and provides a wide range of different services to the citizens of the borough.
 It is run by the Council Leadership Team, working alongside the council’s political leadership, which comprises a Leader, Deputy Leader and Cabinet, the decisions of which are all overseen by a number of scrutiny committees and full council.